poornimagajula/genial-toil/README.md

 We are giving authority to create Employee sign in and he can create, update and delete Employee login’s depending on respective Site In-charge instructions.
 And also to create Manager/Site In-Charge Sign in.
 If in case he forgot his id/password, need to contact *Application developer*.

+#### 02. Employee/Supervisor:-
+He can only login and do related operations & if in case forgot password or any queries related to sign-in, need to contact admin person.
+His roles are, he can do operations like add, update and delete data from Database.

+#### 03. Manager/In-charge:-
+Even his login id & password are created by Admin only.
+He can view inflow & outflow of data and he can’t edit any field.
+He can also view project status as on date.

+# Tables
 ### Table 01 (employee_tbl)
 |   Employee ID   | Employee Name |  Designation  |    Password   |
 | -------------   |:-------------:|:-------------:|:-------------:|